R. Suresh Kumar* and P. Manimegalai Pages 1 - 7 ( 7 )

-Investigation / Methodology: The signal extraction and denoising technique obtained through time-domain, adaptive line enhancer (ALE) extracts the signal coefficient, and classifies the EEG signals based on FF network.
+Investigation / Methodology: The signal extraction and denoising technique obtained through time-domain was then processed by adaptive line enhancer (ALE) to extract the signal coefficient and classify the EEG signals based on FF network.
 The adaptive line enhancer is used to update the coefficient during the runtime with the help of adaptive algorithms (LMS, RLS, Kalman Filter).
-In this work the least mean square algorithm was employed to obtain the coefficient update with respect to the corresponding input signal.
+In this work, the least mean square algorithm was employed to obtain the coefficient update with respect to the corresponding input signal.
 Finally, Matlab and verilog HDL language are used to simulate the signals and got the classification accuracy rate of 80%.

 EEG, FFNN, ALE, FPGA, Denoising, Extraction